MiningMyBusiness/AccelerometerActivityRecognition/README.md

 The classifier has a final softmax layer which provides a probability that the specific time window belongs to one of the activities listed above.
 Refer to the [code](https://github.com/MiningMyBusiness/AccelerometerActivityRecognition/blob/master/ClassifyActivity.py) for more details.

 ## The results and conclusions
 If we only pick the activity the classifier attributes the highest probability to, then the classifier has an overal accuracy of 70.1%.
-However, if we pick the three activities with the highest probabilities to see if the actual activity is within those three, then the classifier achieves 92.1% overall accuracy.
+However, the actual activity is within the three activities predicted with the highest probability by the classifier 92.1% of the time.

 Below is the confusion matrix for the classifier when the activity with the highest probability is picked.